mosaicnetworks/evm-lite-cli/README.md

-# EVM-Lite Library (Javascript)
+# EVM-Lite CLI

-A Javascript client library and Command Line Interface to interact with EVM-Lite.
+A Command Line Interface to interact with
+EVM-Lite.

 ## Configuration